freealise/freealise/ar/README.md

 display as inline pictogram in rtf / html, on sn with combining symbols
 use for image dithering / notation / tabs with vowel letters (https://en.wikipedia.org/wiki/Combining_Diacritical_Marks)

+when eroding \ dilating the scene mask to remove noise, exclude the region around scene by dilation to keep edge detail
 object removal: grabcut on posterized depth map with previous laplacian border and mask init (no rect)
 or positive / negative extremums and watershed for overall segmentation